 WSU’s Counseling and Testing Center offers a variety of services including help for test anxiety, procrastination, self-structuring, and organization.
 The Counseling and Testing Center can also test and provide services for ADHD and Learning Disabilities.
 Contact the office to set up an appointment.

-For more information: Counseling and Testing Center Website
+For more information, visit the Counseling and Testing Center Website.

 First Generation College Students (Neither of my parents received a four-year college degree)